 - Following on from this, speak to someone.
 A complaint (especially if potentially serious) will leave you shocked.
 Try not to be alone.
 A problem shared really is a problem halved, and at the very least will help add balance to the complaint as well as practical help in how do deal with it.
 Talking allows for perspective.

 The Practitioner Health Service feels that there needs to be a New Code of Practice for Complaints for NHS staff in order to address these issues and to try and minimise the harm caused by an already stressful process.
 It would also ensure that there is a timely and fair response for all parties, and that there is a balance between the rights of patients and those of doctors.
-We are currently drafting this with the help of our patient group.
-You can see the draft here – if you have any comments please let us know.

 Second Victim Support